f0nzie/rODE/README.md

 There are tests for the core ODE solver classes under tests/testthat, as well as additional tests for the examples themselves.

-### Tests for the examples
+### Test this folder

 The tests for the examples are two: one for the base/parent classes such as `Kepler` or `Planet` or `Projectile`; this test runner is called `run_tests_this_folder.R`.

-For the applications there is another runner that opens each of the applications as request for a return value.
+For the applications there is another runner (`run_test_applications.R`) that opens each of the applications as request for a return value.
 If the hard coded value is not returned, the test will fail.
 This ensures that any minor change in the core solver classes do not have any impact on the application solutions, and if there is, it must be explained.

-The name of the test runner is `run_tes_applications.R`.
+### Tests all the application examples

+You can test all applications under the `examples` folder by running the script `run_test_applications.R`.
+The way it works is by getting the list of all applications by filtering those ending with `App`.
+Then removes the extension `.R` from each app and starts looping to call each of the applications with `do.call`.
+A list contains the `expected` results that are compared against the result coming out from the call to the R application.